blarggy/guarddog/README.md

 Guarddog

-The intent of this program is to watch log files for strange activity and send notifcations and handle
+The intent of this program is to watch log files for strange activity and send notifcations and kill the guarded process if something unwanted appears in a log.

 Required libraries: